-The Vancouver Short Film Festival (VSFF) is committed to the celebration of the vibrant community of short film, video, and animation artists on the Canadian West Coast.
+The Vancouver Short Film Festival (VSFF) is committed to the celebration of the vibrant community of Canadian short film, documentary, and animation artists and their works.

-We hope to build ties between emerging and established professionals, and provide an arena where all short filmmakers, including students, can screen their films in public and support their fellow colleagues.
+We focus on elevating talent from British Columbia and connecting BC creators to the greater film industry nation-wide.
+Building ties between emerging and established professionals, we provide an arena where all short filmmakers, including students, can showcase their films to a public audience and support their fellow colleagues.

-Our ultimate goal is to connect short filmmakers to a broader audience in order to grow the local film industry.
+Our ultimate goal is to connect short filmmakers to a broader audience in order to grow local film industries.

-2009: The Board decided to change the name and nature of the festival into Canada's first Vancouver Short Film Festival, to accommodate professional artists in 2009.
+The Board changed the name and nature of the festival to Canada's first Vancouver Short Film Festival, to accommodate professional artists.
 With the help of a rejuvenated Board of Directors, the VSFF received 140 entries and screened 32 films on October 23-24, 2009.

 We also held our inaugural Filmmaker Luncheon event, a networking and educational opportunity for the filmmakers with films screening at the festival featuring 2-4 industry professionals in a panel breakfast.

-2021: In our 11th edition, VSFF transitioned to a fully online format in response to the COVID-19 Pandemic.
-Delivered via Eventive Virtual, VSFF screened our largest program ever with 61 short films across 7 programmes, 3 days of industry talks and filmmaker events, and an Awards Presentation that awarded 15 awards of cash & prizes to BC’s top short films.
+In our 11th edition, VSFF transitioned to a fully online format in response to the COVID-19 Pandemic.
+Delivered via Eventive Virtual, VSFF screened our largest program ever with 61 short films across 7 programmes, 3 days of industry and filmmaker events, and an Awards Presentation awarding 15 awards of cash & prizes to BC’s top short films.